zetapush-demo/my-buzz-night/TUTORIAL.md

 ## Writing UI and worker interaction
 -------------------------------------------------------------------------------

-You are free to implement your own UI so we won't explain how to code a form thats asks for a name, date and event location, or a button that calls function on click with HTML/CSS (you can steal our UI to quickly finish this tutorial).
+You are free to implement your own UI so we won't explain how to code a form that asks for a name, date and event location, or a button that calls function on click with HTML/CSS (you can steal our UI to quickly finish this tutorial).

 We choose [Angular](https://angular.io) to develop our front but you can follow this tutorial with another framework.